raileats/Raileats-Frontend-Sep/README.md

-# RailEats Frontend Final (Vercel Safe)
+# RailEats Frontend Final

-Data moved to public/data, APIs fetch JSON (no import errors).
+Old + New merged with Vercel-safe APIs.